stevenselcuk/stevenselcuk/README.md

 #### iOS & macOS Apps

+- [💪🏻 workforce](https://github.com/stevenselcuk/workforce): Humans have a finite supply of labor power.
+If you exceed your limit, burnout is inevitable.
 - [💰 CurrencyBar Investment Ticker](https://apps.apple.com/us/app/currencybar-investment-ticker/id1640664960): Tired of crypto.
 Monitor your oldskull currency investments on your menubar
 - [🤨 Is it down?](https://github.com/stevenselcuk/IsItDown): Is it down?
 Hope not.🤷‍♂️ Monitor your APIs & sites on your menubar.
 Free and opensource.
 - [🌈 Kotor Color Picker](https://apps.apple.com/us/app/kotor-color-picker/id1626508161): Grab colors & save for later.
 For designers, web devs!
 HEX forever!